Device driver

 • hpid – Host process ID

-struct user_pages *tlb_get_user_pages(struct vfpga_dev *device, struct pf_aligned_desc *pf_desc, pid_t hpid, struct task_struct *curr_task, struct mm_struct *curr_mm)
+struct user_pages *tlb_get_user_pages(struct vfpga_dev *device, struct pf_aligned_desc *pf_desc, pid_t hpid, struct task_struct *curr_task, struct mm_struct *curr_mm, int32_t mem_block)

 Pins user pages and prepares them for TLB mapping.